sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 * `relatedPath` accepts a value like `renderToPath` to target an element relative to the `targetXPath` element.
 * `initialAction` accepts a function with two parameters.
 The first parameter indicates the `relatedPath` element, and the second parameter indicates the corresponding widget.
 Beyond this, the content of the function is fully customizable.
 <!-- * `action` accepts a function with two parameters.
 The first parameter indicates the mutation type for which to watch on the `relatedPath` element.
 The second parameter indicates the corresponding widget.
 When the event occurs, the widget price will update automatically. -->

+`maxPrice` will prevent the widget from rendering above a certain price.
+Give the value in cents, for example `"maxPrice": 100000` will not display a widget for products exceeding $1000.

+`observeElements` can be used to apply an event listener to an element on the page to trigger the re-initialization of the widget.
+Give the value as an array of objects with keys `eventType` and `element` - the element can be specified by class or ID.
+For example: `"observeElements": [{"element": ".language-selector","eventType": "click"}]`

 ## Writing the Configuration